tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 - setting up a Provisioner
 - creating the hardware data for the Worker
-- creating a template with a placeholder action item, using the [hello-world template]
+- creating a template with a placeholder action item, using the [hello world] template
 - and creating a workflow

 The last step is to start up the Worker, which will call back to the Provisioner for its workflow.